Franmadeleine/APITestingPostman/README.md

-Este projeto é uma coleção completa de testes de API desenvolvida com Postman, focada na validação de endpoints de uma aplicação fictícia.
-A estrutura inclui 45 requisições independentes, organizadas em cinco pastas: User, Articles, Profile, Tags e Comments.
+🧪 API Testing Project with Postman – Practice Collection

-Cada requisição foi criada para simular cenários reais, cobrindo fluxos positivos, negativos e casos de borda.
-Os testes foram implementados na aba Tests do Postman, com validações que incluem:
+This project is a comprehensive API testing suite developed using Postman, focused on validating endpoints of a fictional application.
+The structure includes 45 independent requests, organized into five folders: User, Articles, Profile, Tags, and Comments.

-✅ Verificação do código de status
+Each request was designed to simulate real-world scenarios, covering positive flows, negative cases, and edge conditions.
+Tests were implemented in Postman's Tests tab, with validations that include:

-⏱ Tempo de resposta
+✅ Status code verification

-📦 Estrutura e propriedades do corpo da resposta
+⏱ Response time measurement

-⚠️ Mensagens de erro e validação
+📦 Response body structure and property checks

-🔍 Destaques do projeto
+⚠️ Error message and validation feedback

-Todas as requisições são independentes, sem dependência de execução anterior.
+🔍 Project Highlights

-Scripts de pré-requisito foram utilizados no nível da coleção, simulando ações como cadastro, criação de artigo e postagem de comentário.
+All requests are independent, with no dependency on prior executions.

-Limpeza automatizada: os artigos criados durante os testes são excluídos por funções escritas nos scripts de pré-requisito, evitando acúmulo de dados no banco.
+Pre-request scripts were used at the collection level to simulate actions such as user registration, article creation, and comment posting.

-Casos com falhas foram documentados com relatórios de bug no Jira, seguindo boas práticas de QA.
+Automated cleanup: articles created during testing are deleted using functions written in the pre-request scripts, preventing database clutter.

-A coleção foi executada diversas vezes sem ambiente selecionado — todas as requisições passaram com sucesso.
+Failed cases were documented with bug reports in Jira, following QA best practices.

-📂 Estrutura da Coleção
+The collection was executed multiple times without a selected environment — all requests passed successfully.

-Código
+📂 Collection Structure

 Postman Practice [Francesca Madeleine]

 ├── User

 ├── Articles

 ├── Profile

 ├── Tags

 └── Comments

-📌 Exemplos de Endpoints Testados
+📌 Sample Endpoints Tested

-POST /users/login – Login com sucesso e cenários de erro
+POST /users/login – Successful login and error scenarios

-POST /users – Cadastro com diferentes entradas inválidas
+POST /users – Sign-up with various invalid inputs

-GET /articles – Filtros por feed e tags
+GET /articles – Feed and tag-based filtering

-DELETE /articles/:slug – Validação de autorização e propriedade
+DELETE /articles/:slug – Authorization and ownership validation

-POST /profiles/:username/follow – Funcionalidade de seguir/deixar de seguir
+POST /profiles/:username/follow – Follow/unfollow functionality

-POST /articles/:slug/comments – Criação e exclusão de comentários com validação de permissões
+POST /articles/:slug/comments – Comment creation and deletion with permission checks

-🛠 Ferramentas e habilidades aplicadas
+🛠 Tools and Skills Applied
-Postman (Coleções, Tests, Scripts de pré-requisito)
+Postman (Collections, Tests, Pre-request scripts)

-Princípios RESTful
+RESTful API principles

-Testes exploratórios e negativos
+Exploratory and negative testing

-Jira (documentação e rastreamento de bugs)
+Jira (bug tracking and documentation)

-JSON, métodos HTTP, códigos de status
+JSON, HTTP methods, status codes

-Documentação de testes e design de casos de teste
+Test documentation and case design